christopherzhangbrown/Swimming-Start-Analyzer/README.md

-# Basketball Feedback Generator
+# Swimming Start Feeback Generator

-A real-time basketball shot analysis tool that uses computer vision and AI to provide instant feedback on shooting form.
+A swimming analysis tool that uses computer vision and AI to provide instant feedback on start form.

 ## How to Run the Project